SpencerMalone/unity-golang-native-plugin/README.md

 ## How to iterate

 Sadly, rebuilds require a restart of the unity client.
 There are some solutions which offer fixes to this, but I found if you mess up return values, it's easy to deadlock Unity if using something like https://github.com/mcpiroman/UnityNativeTool

+## Other resources

+https://github.com/vladimirvivien/go-cshared-examples is a good read on this subject